 - The board has a majority of independent directors

 - The full board is elected annually and the company has adopted a majority voting policy

 - The company does not have a poison pill in place

-- The positions of CEO and Chairman are separated and a lead independent director has been designated
+- The positions of CEO and Chairman are separated and an independent director serves as Chairman

 - The company has publicly disclosed board guidelines and the performance of the board is reviewed annually

 - Independent directors routinely meet without the CEO or management present

 - The audit committee and the governance and nominating committee are composed solely of independent directors

 - The company has a whistleblower hotline operated by an independent third party

 The charters for the board of directors and each of the standing committees are in compliance with Canadian securities laws.
 The board believes that it has an appropriate mix of directors on its committees to oversee the business plan and management's performance effectively.

 The board strives to keep informed on governance developments as the regulatory and business climates continue to evolve, and to adopt measures as appropriate to ensure that the company's commitment to sound corporate governance remains intact.